-The impact of the learning community experience is assessed and interpreted from data collected through instruments administered at various points throughout the two-year program.
+Data collected from students who have completed the Master of Science in Education Learning Community Program support the effectiveness of the learning community model in facilitating professional growth and transformation.
+The impact of the learning community experience is assessed and interpreted from data collected through survey instruments administered at various points throughout the two-year program and through student formative and summative reflections.
 While student learning is assessed through various projects, presentations, research, and the professional development portfolio, assessment instruments are utilized to measure the effectiveness of the learning community process in facilitating student growth and development.
-Several dimensions of program outcomes related to student learning will be summarized in this paper.
+Several dimensions of program outcomes related to student learning have been summarized in this paper.